jovialcore/Report-Card/README.md

 # Report-Card

+## Its minimal, but it will save you a lot of time.

-I had difficulty printing a page with tables customised by bootstrap CSS with laravel-pdf package.
+I had difficulty printing a page with tables customised by bootstrap CSS with [laravel-pdf package](https://github.com/barryvdh/laravel-dompdf)
 One of the many reasons was that the package could not compile bootstrap css as it is huge and when it does, it takes a lot of time.

 So in the bid to save the situation, I had to rely on custom CSS to make properly customised tables.